Meyer Plow Pump Rebuild FAQ

 Why do you want me to pay using Pay Pal?

 Credit Card processing fees.
 We get hit with a higher rate to process credit card phone sales.
+Especially with these new chip cards.
 Pay Pal gives us the same rate we get when we swipe your credit card here in our shop.
 Also, we do not accept Discover or American Express for payment in our shop.
 With Pay Pal you can pay with Visa, MasterCard, Amex, or Discover, and even with an Electronic Check.
 It offers you the most flexibility, and you don't have to register for a Pay Pal account to pay us unless you want to.
 You just need an e mail address for us to send you the invoice through Pay Pal.

 How do I flush my Angle Rams while you have my pump?